-‘Catastrophic’ lack of hospital beds in upper Midwest as coronavirus cases surge
+‘Catastrophic’ lack of hospital beds in Upper Midwest as coronavirus cases surge

 Stedry’s mother is a county commissioner in Jefferson County, Kan., which approved a mask ordinance Monday; the county commissioner pushed for one for weeks.

-Stedry and her family have been in quarantine since Wednesday, after her husband and two of the children came down with mild cases of the coronavirus.
+Stedry and her family have been in quarantine since Wednesday, after her husband and two of the children came down with mild cases of covid-19.

 “The numbers are crazy scary.
 You want them to be kids but you worry about it.
 I’m actually happy it’s a forced quarantine,” she said.
 “Now the others have to be at home, too, until the time is up.”